jonathantsang/Microtransaction-Simulator/README.md

 real extension:
 - sparkle sound on rare cards
 - move inventory interface to the main screen instead of a new scene
+- more card types: gold, silver, etc.
+- more upgrades in the shop

 extension:
 - get opening crates by playing simple games